-Full sports uniform must be worn on sports day and in PDHPE lessons.
+Full sports uniform must be worn on sports day and on days students have their PE lessons.

 NB: WHS requirements still apply.
-If students have any practical classes on sports day, appropriate shoes must be worn for those classes.
+If students have any practical classes on days they wear their sports uniform, black leather shoes MUST be worn for those classes.